AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-When analyzing a dispatching call, the Global and Class aspects of the statically denoted callee play no role; the corresponding class-wide aspects are used instead.
+When analyzing a dispatching call, the Global and Depends aspects of the statically denoted callee play no role; the corresponding class-wide aspects are used instead.